FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-scim.md

 * Will you be syncing data on a batch basis, a user-by-user basis or on a schedule?
 * Is there an expected timeframe for creation or deletion of users?
 * What are the performance characteristics of the client and the server?
 * How will you secure the connection between the client and the server?
-Authentication is built in to SCIM, but do you need other measures, such as a VPN, IP restrictions or client certificates?
+Authentication is built into SCIM, but do you need other measures, such as a VPN, IP restrictions or client certificates?
 * What [security measures do you need to take](https://datatracker.ietf.org/doc/html/rfc7643#section-9)?

 ### How Does The User Syncing Actually Work